Taskeract Taskeract

 What you can do depends on whether you're the PR author or a reviewer:

-- Mark Ready (PR author) — signal that you've addressed the feedback.
+• Mark Ready (PR author) — signal that you've addressed the feedback.
+Requires a comment explaining what was done.
+Available on open threads.

-- Sign Off (reviewer) — approve the change and resolve the thread.
+• Sign Off (reviewer) — approve the change and resolve the thread.
+Requires a comment, which is posted as a reply before resolving.
+Only available on "Ready" threads.

-- Reject (reviewer) — reopen a "Ready" thread with a comment about what still needs work.
+• Reject (reviewer) — reopen a "Ready" thread.
+Requires a comment about what still needs work.

 Approving a PR